mikecarti/obsidian/Reductionism.md

 An idea that everything can be explained in sum of its simpler parts.
-(Not always working idea+ -)
+(Not always working idea)